The Less People Know About Us

 A Mystery of Betrayal, Family Secrets, and Stolen Identity

-In a powerful memoir, identity theft expert Axton Betz-Hamilton tells the shocking and unsettling story of her family, betrayal, and deceit.Read More
+In this powerful true crime memoir, an award-winning identity theft expert tells the shocking story of the duplicity and betrayal that inspired her career and nearly destroyed her family.Read More

 Axton Betz-Hamilton grew up in small-town Indiana in the early ’90s.
 When she was 11 years old, her parents both had their identities stolen.
 Their credit ratings were ruined, and they were constantly fighting over money.
 This was before the age of the Internet, when identity theft became more commonplace, so authorities and banks were clueless and reluctant to help Axton’s parents.